vervet monkeys eating one of the aloe species at Babanango Game Reserve in KwaZulu-Natal

 The insects attracted to aloes provide not only a great feeding station for birds, but for smaller animals including reptiles and mammals.
 It’s common to see lizards basking on the aloe stems, taking advantage of the winter sunshine while also hunting insects attracted to the aloe blooms.

-Likewise, bushpigs, which forage for roots and bulbs, will feast on aloes and other succulents when food is hard to find.
-Primates also like to eat aloe leaves, flowers/nectar and/or stems for their moisture content, with baboons and vervet monkeys among the animals that can be found near aloes at Babanango Game Reserve.
+The moisture-rich leaves and stems of aloes provide great sustenance for small mammals, particularly during the drier winter months.
+Porcupines are known to eat aloe stems, especially during droughts when their primary food and water sources become scarce.
+Bushpigs, which forage for roots and bulbs, will feast on aloes and other succulents when food is hard to find.
+Primates also eat aloe leaves, flowers, nectar, and stems for their moisture content, with baboons and vervet monkeys among the animals found near aloes at Babanango Game Reserve.

-It must be said that while aloes attract mostly smaller animals, even elephants have been known to selectively feed on these succulents, with kudu and eland browsing on the leaves, and black rhinoceros even uprooting entire plants.
-This is despite the bitter/toxic flavour many aloe species possess, which is designed to reduce herbivory!
+Even elephants have been known to selectively feed on these succulents, with kudu and eland browsing on the leaves, and black rhinoceros known to uproot entire plants, despite the bitter, toxic flavour many aloe species carry specifically to reduce herbivory.

 Visiting Babanango Game Reserve during the aloe flowering season is a truly unique experience.
 The blooming aloes attract wildlife of all sizes, creating a dynamic display of nature in motion.
 It’s a chance to witness the ecosystem at its most active, learn about the intricate relationships that sustain it, and enjoy game drives that showcase the richness of KwaZulu-Natal’s wildlife.